kylemichaelreaves/county_in_states/README.md

 # county_in_states
-A reverse engineered python dictionary where the key is the county and the values are the states where the county appears.
+The product of my first data project.
+I wanted to find what counties appeared in more than one state.
-I was interested in seeing what counties appeared in other states and at what frequency.
+Unsurprisingly, counties named after the founders, or in a few cases: counties named after English aristocrats, appeared in the most states.

-For example:
+I wrote two functions to acheive this.

     print(in_state("Bergen"))
     Bergen is only in ['New Jersey']

     print(in_state("York"))
     ['Maine', 'South Carolina', 'Virginia', 'Nebraska', 'Pennsylvania']

     print(in_state("Washington"))
     ['Kentucky', 'Louisiana', 'Maine', 'Iowa', 'Kansas', 'Mississippi', 'Missouri', 'Maryland', 'Minnesota', 'Florida', 'Colorado', 'Alabama', 'Arkansas', 'Illinois', 'Indiana', 'Idaho', 'Georgia', 'Tennessee', 'Virginia', 'Wisconsin', 'Utah', 'Vermont', 'Texas', 'New York', 'North Carolina', 'Nebraska', 'Pennsylvania', 'Oregon', 'Rhode Island', 'Oklahoma', 'Ohio']

-The original dictionary was built from a covid-19 dataframe, after it had appeared in every county in the US.
+I validated the input against a fixed list of states to avoid errors by using pandas' .unique() method.
-I wrote a function to return the counties in an inputted state.
-I validated the input against a fixed list of states to avoid errors.
+The variable 'states' referenced in the if statement below was df.state.unique().

     def counties_in(state):
         counties = df[df['state'] == state].county.unique()